Mbiydzenyuy3/Mbiydzenyuy3/README.md

 ---

-### 2. 🤝 Kith: Community & Contact Management Platform
+### 2. Kith: Connections & Contact Management Platform
-> **Problem:** Modern community platforms sacrifice either performance or user experience.

-- **Solution:** Full-stack application with SSR for SEO, real-time interaction, and premium UX
+> **Problem:** User needing a modern platform where their contacts are being organized and also a reminder of how they met their contacts.

+- **Solution:** KITH provides it users with a solution platform that helps user add and store their contacts with ease and reminds them on how they met their connections or contacts and why they matter using an additional information parser field.
-- **Stack:** Next.js · React · NestJS · MongoDB · Vercel
+- **Stack:** Next.js · React · Supabase · TailwindCss · Vercel
-- **Outcome:** Sub-second page loads via SSR; scalable data layer supporting real-time community features
-- **What I learned:** Optimizing SSR performance and managing real-time data at scale with MongoDB
+- **What I learned:** Managing real-time data at scale with Supabase

 🔗 [Repository](https://github.com/Mbiydzenyuy3/contact-manager) · 🌐 [Live Demo](https://contact-manager-app-kith.vercel.app/)